Here at AeroTime we’ve gathered data and compiled a list of the world’s top 10 biggest commercial aircraft in 2023.

 As of April 2023, there are no A340-500s in commercial airline service.
 The last two of its type were retired by Azerbaijan Airlines in 2019.

-We start off with the Airbus A330-300, a widebody aircraft that first entered service on November 2, 1992.
+Airbus A330-300 is a widebody aircraft that first entered service on November 2, 1992.
 It has a passenger capacity that ranges from 250 to 440, depending on the seat configuration chosen by the airline.
 Some of its main users include Turkish Airlines, Air China, China Eastern Airlines (CIAH) (CEA), China Southern Airlines (ZNH), and Cathay Pacific.

-The Boeing 777-200 is a passenger plane manufactured in the United States.
+The Boeing 777-200 is a passenger plane manufactured in the United States (US).
 It can accommodate up to 440 passengers in a single-class configuration and 400 in a typical two-class configuration.
 It has a travel range of up to 7,700 nautical miles or 14,260 kilometers, depending on the version.

-Although retirements of the Boeing 777-200 began before the COVID-19 pandemic, some airlines like British Airways and Air Canada still operate them.
+Although retirements of the Boeing 777-200 began before the COVID-19 pandemic, some airlines like British Airways and Air France still operate them.
 However, Singapore and Delta Airlines (DAL) have retired them completely.

 2. Boeing 747-8

-The Boeing 747-8 is a passenger airplane manufactured in the United States.
+The Boeing 747-8 is a passenger airplane manufactured in the US.
 It has the capacity to accommodate up to 467 passengers in a three-class configuration and has a maximum capacity of 605 passengers.
 The aircraft has a travel range of 8,000 nautical miles or 14,816 kilometers.

 Lufthansa (LHAB) (LHA) was the first airline to order the 747-8 in 2006, followed by Korean Air and Air China.
 In 2011, the last order for a passenger version of the 747-8 was received for the US President’s Air Force One transport plane, which is scheduled to be delivered in 2024.

 As a result of poor demand, Boeing delivered the final 747 in January 2023 and said goodbye to the ‘Queen of the Skies’.
 Boeing plans to replace the 747-8 with its newest offering, the Boeing 777X, which is expected to enter service during the next 2 years.
-As of now, more than 10 airlines, including All Nippon Airways, Qatar, and Lufthansa (LHAB) (LHA), had ordered a total of 394 units of the 777X.
+As of now, more than 11 airlines, including All Nippon Airways, Qatar, and Lufthansa (LHAB) (LHA), have ordered a total of 363 units of the 777X.

 1. Airbus A380-800